AlessandroMinali/rye/README.md

 Easy peasy!

-For a detailed breakdown of the custom code I made to host these tutorial go to <a href="https://github.com/AlessandroMinali/rye/blob/master/lib/rye.rb" target="_blank">here</a>.
+For a detailed breakdown of the custom code I made to host these tutorials go to <a href="https://github.com/AlessandroMinali/rye/blob/master/lib/rye.rb" target="_blank">here</a>.

 Pull requests welcome.